Marlon James (novelist): Career

 James' first novel, John Crow's Devil (2005) – which was rejected 70 times before being accepted for publication – tells the story of a biblical struggle in a remote Jamaican village in 1957.
 His second novel, The Book of Night Women (2009), is about a slave woman's revolt in a Jamaican plantation in the early 19th century.
 His 2014 novel, A Brief History of Seven Killings, explores several decades of Jamaican history and political instability through the perspectives of many narrators.
 It won the fiction category of the 2015 OCM Bocas Prize for Caribbean Literature and the 2015 Man Booker Prize for Fiction, having been the first book by a Jamaican author ever to be shortlisted.
 He is the second Caribbean winner of the prize, following Trinidad-born V. S. Naipaul who won in 1971.
 James's most recent work, Moon Witch, Spider King (2022) is the second in a planned fantasy series which began with Black Leopard, Red Wolf (2019).

-James has taught English and creative writing at Macalester College in St. Paul, Minnesota, since 2007.
+James has taught English and creative writing at Macalester College in Saint Paul, Minnesota, since 2007.
 He is also a faculty lecturer at St. Francis College's Low Residency MFA in Creative Writing.

+In 2016, James was the subject of the film The Seven Killings of Marlon James, in the BBC arts documentary series Imagine, presented and produced by Alan Yentob.

 In February 2019, James gave the seventh annual Tolkien Lecture at Pembroke College, Oxford.

 In 2020, James began co-hosting with his editor Jake Morrissey a literary podcast called "Marlon and Jake Read Dead People" that explores, in a casual setting, the work of deceased authors.

-In 2021, James had begun writing his first television series for HBO and Channel 4 titled Get Millie Black.
+In 2021, he was a James Merrill House Fellow in Stonington, CT and James began writing his first television series for HBO and Channel 4 titled Get Millie Black.
+Get Millie Back released in 2024 on HBO and 2025 on Channel 4, receiving critical acclaim.